Linux for Network Engineers Training Course

 Introduction to OpenDaylight: Understanding SDN Fundamentals

-14 HoursThis instructor-led, live training in South Africa (online or onsite) is aimed at beginner-level network engineers and IT professionals who wish to gain a foundational understanding of SDN concepts, learn about the architecture of OpenDaylight, and perform basic installation and configuration tasks.
+14 HoursThis instructor-led live training in South Africa (online or onsite) targets beginner-level network engineers and IT professionals who wish to establish a foundational understanding of SDN concepts, familiarise themselves with the OpenDaylight architecture, and undertake basic installation and configuration tasks.

 By the end of this training, participants will be able to: